What that actually means in practice

 Content versioning: As companies add more segments, verticals, geographies, and AI-generated variations, content control becomes critical.
 Marketing operations keeps messaging, assets, landing pages, and campaign variants organized enough to test without creating chaos.

-Cadence management: A good marketing operations system gives leadership a reliable rhythm: weekly operating review, monthly performance readout, quarterly planning inputs, and clear decisions on what to stop, fix, or compound.
+Cadence management: A working marketing operations setup gives leadership a reliable rhythm: weekly operating review, monthly performance readout, quarterly planning inputs, and clear calls on what to stop, fix, or keep funding.

 Marketing operations is where marketing stops being a set of activities and becomes a managed business function.